GLOBAL MARKETS-Stocks gain on China trade data, easing pandemic worries

-Equity markets rallied globally and the dollar weakened on Tuesday as Chinese trade data defied expectations of a deep downturn as a result of the coronavirus pandemic, igniting hopes that the global economy can march toward recovery, removing the safe-haven allure of the greenback.
+Equity markets rallied globally on Tuesday as Chinese trade data defied expectations of a deep downturn as a result of the coronavirus pandemic, igniting hopes that world economies can soon recover and removing the safe-haven allure of the greenback.
 Oil prices fell more than 6% as investors doubted that record supply cuts by the Organization of the Petroleum Exporting Countries and other producers would soon balance markets pummeled by the pandemic's blow to demand.

-Gold soared nearly 2% and hit its highest price since late 2012 as investors piled in as a hedge against potential inflation and currency debasement resulting from the massive central bank and government stimulus measures around the globe.
+Gold soared nearly 2% and hit its highest since late 2012 as investors piled in to hedge against potential inflation and currency debasement resulting from massive central bank and government stimulus measures around the globe.
 Data showed that China's exports fell only 6.6% in March from a year ago, far less than the expected 14% plunge.
 Imports fell 0.9% compared with expectations for a 9.5% drop.

 Stocks rallied around the globe on the Chinese data and signs that sweeping lockdowns to contain the spread of the coronavirus were working.
-Still, the World Health Organization warned the epidemic had not yet peaked.
-Spanish shares gained as much as 1.5% as some businesses reopened, but scrolled back to close up 0.5% as European stocks also pared gains of about the same.
+Still, the World Health Organization warned the epidemic has not yet peaked.
+Spanish shares gained as much as 1.5% as some businesses reopened, but pulled back to close up 0.5% as European stocks also pared similar gains.

 Oil prices remain more than 50% lower this year.
 Commitments to cut global output by about 19.5 million barrels a day, including voluntary cuts that will happen gradually in places like the United States, will not be enough to reduce the growing worldwide supply glut, analysts said.